algorithmiaio/dev-center/_pages/algorithm-development/languages/python.md

 ---
+author: steph_kim
+categories: languages
+excerpt: "Develop your algorithm in Python"
 layout: article
-title:  "Python"
-excerpt: "Build your algorithm in Python"
-categories: languages
-tags: [algo-guide-lang]
-show_related: true
-author: steph_kim
 image:
     teaser: /language_logos/python.svg
+show_related: true
+tags: [algo-guide-lang]
+title:  "Python"
 ---

 Before you get started learning about Python algorithm development, make sure you go through our <a href="{{site.baseurl}}/algorithm-development/algorithm-basics/your-first-algo">Getting Started Guide</a> to learn how to create your first algorithm, understand permissions available, versioning, using the CLI, and more.
 In this guide we'll cover algorithm development for Python in more depth, including making use of Algorithmia's [Algorithm Development Kit for Python](https://github.com/algorithmiaio/algorithmia-adk-python).